albatross-hrr25/Toucans456/CONTRIBUTING.md

 your username : cz, sm, ss
 your password : cz, sm ,ss

-1. open terminal, login to remote server by doing this:
+1. open terminal, login to remote server by:
        type:  ssh (your username)@107.170.212.197
-       type password: (your password)
+       password: (your password)
-2. mysql server will be running automatically in the background if you want to go into mysql database:
+2. mysql server will be running automatically in the background

+   if you want to go into mysql database
    type: mysql -u root -p
    password for now is blank, just hit enter

 (WE ARE GOING TO CHANGE THE PASSWORD IN AN ENVIRONMENT VARIABLE FOR SECURITY MEASURES LATER)

-3. to run server.js
+3. to run server.js:

    cd + ls multiple times until you find the var folder cd /var/toucan/Toucan456 npm start

 4. if nothing is broken:
-   you should be able to open in your browser :
+   you should be able to open this address in your browser:

    107.170.212.197:8000

 ## General Workflow